google/bt-test-interfaces/doc/style-guide.md

 ### Use typed tokens to represent a resource

-This allows the implementations to wrap their internal format for representing the resource inside an opaque message instead of converting them.
+This allows the implementation to wrap their internal format for representing the resource inside an opaque message instead of converting them.

 ```protobuf